-You could choose a living room paint color based on what you like.
+You can choose a living room paint color based on what you like.
 But this may not be the best approach.
-Of course, you should choose a color that appeals to you, but the living room color scheme that you choose needs to fit well with the general interior decor of your home and especially the decor in the living room.
+Of course, you should choose a color that appeals to you, but the living room color scheme that you choose also needs to fit well with the general interior decor of your home, especially the decor in the living room.

 Think about the energy and feeling you want to evoke in the room.
 Then consider these living room paint ideas to find the perfect color palette for your living room color.

 See more about - 68 Living Room Decor Ideas

 1. Exploring Accent Wall Living Room Paint Ideas